 In the following code, we use the same digital pin to emulate a square wave, this time with a 2s interval (1s ON and 1s OFF).

-When executing the code, we will see consecutive numbers printed to the serial monitor at two-second intervals.
+When we run the code, we will see consecutive numbers printed in the serial monitor at intervals of two seconds.

 const int emuPin = 10;